-Tasman was first conceived as a typeface for newspapers.
-This influenced the personality of the face considerably: the goal was to keep the personality as warm and playful as possible without losing the tone required to deliver all kinds of news.
+Dan Milne first conceived Tasman as a typeface for newspapers.
+This influenced the proportions and look of the face considerably: the goal was to keep the personality as warm and playful as possible without losing the credible tone required to deliver all kinds of news.

 A sturdy, warm type family that is neither mechanical nor fragile.
 It borrows its name from Abel Janszoon Tasman (1603–1659), a Dutch seafarer, explorer, and merchant who mapped parts of Australia in 1642, including Van Diemen’s Land (now known as Tasmania).

 Tasman’s primary purpose is an unbiased presentation of information; it strives for neutrality over elegance.
 Its characters are sturdy and unambiguous, sporting strong serifs, punctuation, and diacritics, as well as generously sized small caps and hybrid figures.
 Rationalized letterforms give the face enough robustness to withstand the stress of screen applications and laser printing.
 The figures’ three-quarter x-height makes them considerably larger than traditional oldstyle numerals, yet they still integrate with the lowercase much better than lining figures do.